Nexmo/station/_documentation/messaging/sms/building-blocks/receive-a-delivery-receipt.md

 ## Make your machine publicly available

-You need your machine publicly available for Nexmo to send the payload to it.
-We reccomend you use [Ngrok](https://ngrok.com) to do this easily.
+You need your machine to be publicly available for Nexmo to send the payload to it.
+We recommend you try [Ngrok](https://ngrok.com) to do this quite easily.

 ```
 $ ngrok http 5000